On hyperbolic rational maps with finitely connected Fatou sets: From rational map to tree mapping scheme

-Let $x\in V_0$ be a vertex.
-If $x\in Q$, then since the family $\mathscr{F}$ is forward invariant, we see $F(x) \in Q$ as well.
-If $x\in \partial \Omega$, we see $F(x) \in \partial \Omega \cup Q$ by our construction.
-Thus it remains to consider the case $x\in B_1^J-Q$.
-We claim that $F(x)$ is another branch point of $\mathcal{T}_1$, and hence $F(V_0) \subseteq V_1$. \begin{proof}[Proof of the claim] Let $K$ be the corresponding Julia component of $x$.
+Let $x\in \mathcal{V}_0$ be a vertex.
+If $x\in \mathcal{Q}$, then since the family $\mathscr{F}$ is forward invariant, we see $F(x) \in \mathcal{Q}$ as well.
+If $x\in \partial \Omega$, we see $F(x) \in \partial \Omega \cup \mathcal{Q}$ by our construction.
+Thus it remains to consider the case $x\in \mathcal{B}_1^J-\mathcal{Q}$.
+We claim that $F(x)$ is another branch point of $\mathcal{T}_1$, and hence $F(\mathcal{V}_0) \subseteq \mathcal{V}_1$. \begin{proof}[Proof of the claim] Let $K$ be the corresponding Julia component of $x$.
 If $f: K \longrightarrow f(K)$ has degree $1$, then $F$ locally sends edges adjacent to $b$ to different edges adjacent to $F(x)$, so $F(x)$ is another branch point.

 Now consider the case $f: K \longrightarrow f(K)$ has degree $e \geq 2$.
 We say a component $D$ of $\hat\C-K$ is a {\em local critical} component if $f|_{\partial D}$ has degree $\geq 2$.
 The corresponding component $D'$ of $\hat\C-f(K)$ with boundary $f(\partial D)$ will be called a local critical value component.
-We also say $D$ correspond to an edge $e$ if $\pi^{-1}(e) \subseteq D$.
-Since $x\notin Q$, we conclude that every local critical component $D$ corresponds to an edge adjacent to $x$.
-If there were three or more local critical value components, then $F(x)$ is a branch point.
+We also say $D$ corresponds to an edge $e$ if $\pi^{-1}(e) \subseteq D$.
+Since $x\notin \mathcal{Q}$, we conclude that every local critical component $D$ corresponds to an edge adjacent to $x$.
+If there are three or more local critical value components, then $F(x)$ is a branch point.
 Otherwise, there are exactly two local critical value components.
-This means there are exactly two local critical components as well by degree counting and Riemann-Hurwitz formula as we can extend $f$ to a branched covering of sphere of degree $e$.
+As we can extend $f$ to a branched covering of sphere of degree $e$, this means there are exactly two local critical components by degree counting and Riemann-Hurwitz formula.
 Since $x$ is a branch point, there is another component $D$ corresponding to some edge adjacent to $x$.
 By degree counting, the component bounded by $f(\partial D)$ is not a local critical value component, thus $F(x)$ is a branch point. \end{proof}

-To see $F$ is injective on edges of $\mathcal{T}_0$, we first note that $V_0$ contains all branch points and $\pi(c)$ for all critical points $c$ of $f$.
+To see $F$ is injective on edges of $\mathcal{T}_0$, we first note that $\mathcal{V}_0$ contains all branch points and $\pi(c)$ for all critical points $c$ of $f$.
 Thus Theorem 3.6 in \cite{Shishikura87} implies that $F$ is linear on each edge.
 By Lemma \ref{lem:inj}, $F$ is locally injective on each edges of $\mathcal{T}_0$, so $F$ is injective on the edges of $\mathcal{T}_0$. \end{proof}